 Replacement of Domestic Items Relief

-As mentioned above, capital allowances cannot be claimed in respect of furnishings in a residential property.
-If you are letting out your property however, you can claim for the cost of replacing domestic items.
-This includes items such as:
+As mentioned above, you cannot claim capital allowances regarding furnishings in a residential property.
+However, if you are letting out your property, you can claim for the cost of replacing domestic items such as:

 - Furniture and furnishings